North Huron Citizen

 The North Huron Citizen is a weekly newspaper covering the communities of Blyth and Brussels, Ontario, along with the townships of Huron East, North Huron, Morris-Turnberry and Central Huron.
 It is a community owned newspaper started in 1985, after the Brussels Post and the Blyth Standard ceased operations.
 In 2016, it was selected as the Best All Around newspaper with a circulation of 1,250 to 1,999 by the Canadian Community Newspaper Awards.

+History

+The North Huron Citizen has been reporting news from Blyth, Brussels, and surrounding rural areas in Huron County, Ontario since 1985.